FreshetDMS/FDBench/fdbench-automation/README.md

 * Add topic creation and data loading
 * We need to write a tool to create/delete Kafka topics and some data generators
 * Investigate YARN deployment (May be call ec2-hadoop script from Ansible)

+## Immediate TODO

+* Deploy latest Kafka on EC2
+* Run some experiments to figure out things needed for the paper